 SELECT, INSERT, UPDATE, and DELETE on other users' datasets

-When you use ArcGIS to grant the SELECT, INSERT, UPDATE, and DELETE privileges on a versioned feature class or table, those privileges are automatically granted on the associated versioned view.
-These privileges are required for the user to edit through versioned views.
+If the user will be editing versioned data through a versioned view, the user must also be granted SELECT, INSERT, UPDATE, and DELETE privileges on the versioned view.
+When you use the Privileges dialog box in ArcGIS to grant the SELECT, INSERT, UPDATE, and DELETE privileges on a versioned feature class, those privileges are automatically granted on the associated versioned view.

 If the user will be accessing feature classes that use PostGIS geometry storage, the user must be granted SELECT privileges on the public.geometry_column and public.spatial_ref_sys tables.